JimSeker/AudioVideo/README.md

 **Picture Examples:**

-`PicCapture1` shows how to write code to take a picture with either camera and camera2 apis.
+`PicCapture1` shows how to write code to take a picture (with a surfaceview) with camera2 apis, saving to local or the sdcard.

 `PicCapture2` hides most of the camera code in a cameraXpreview.
 It has code for both camera and camera2 apis.